 So, let’s get started.

-The headline is the most important part of your landing page, and it should attract people & entice to go through.
-Speak customer’s language here or relate the search queries directly.
+The headline is the most critical part of your landing page, and it should attract people & entice to go through.
+Speak the customer’s language here or relate the search queries directly.
 It’ll help you to make people special thus you.

 - Be clear and concise but make sure it’s delivering what you want to say to your customers.